LQ2-apostrophe/Facebook-URL-fix/README.md

 ## Version history
 ### 1.1
 - Less code for existing features
+- More unneeded query parameters are added.
+Some of them are still necessary in some links; when these links are entered, they are properly excluded by this extension.
 - New feature: Shortening album ID containing `a.<something>` in query parameter `set` in legacy album links

 ### 1.0